-Michael D'Ambrose is the executive vice president of Human Resources for The Boeing Company as of July 2020.
-In this role, he is responsible for the company's leadership and learning, talent planning, employee and labor relations, total rewards and diversity and inclusion initiatives.
-He is also a member of the company’s executive council.
+Michael D'Ambrose is the chief human resources officer and executive vice president of Human Resources for The Boeing Company.
+In this role, he is responsible for the company's leadership and learning, talent planning, employee and labor relations, total rewards, and diversity and inclusion initiatives.
+He is a member of the company’s Executive Council.

 In addition, D’Ambrose has extensive corporate board experience, serving on the board of directors for Jobs for America’s Graduates (JAG) as chair of the Resource Development Committee.
-He is chairman of the board of directors for The Cornell Center for Advanced Human Resource Studies (CAHRS), and serves on several other high-profile boards, including the Society for Human Resource Management (SHRM), the Center for Executive Succession at the Darla Moore School of Business at the University of South Carolina.
+He is a member of the board of directors for the Cornell Center for Advanced Human Resource Studies (CAHRS) and serves on several other high-profile boards, including the National Academy of Human Resources, Society for Human Resource Management (SHRM) and the Center for Executive Succession at the Darla Moore School of Business at the University of South Carolina.

 In 2016, D’Ambrose earned HR’s highest honor as a National Academy of Human Resources Fellow, a distinction that — when he was inducted — had only been granted to 163 individuals since 1992.
 He also helped to create Together We Grow, an association of approximately 50 industrial, educational, nongovernmental organization and legislative partners focused on driving diversity and inclusion in the agriculture industry.